ppy/osu-wiki/news/2024/2024-02-12-community-choice-2023-results.md

 Spinning its way to the top, [**IOSYS - Hinarin no Yakui Kankei (Edit ver.)**](https://osu.ppy.sh/beatmapsets/2088431) has taken the breath of voters with its eccentric, yet amusing gameplay.

 Brought to life by ::Luscent::{ user=2688581 } for the [osu!
-World Cup 2023 Semifinals](/wiki/Tournaments/OWC/2023#semifinals) with the help of guest mappers ::Amateurre::{ user=7326908 }, [allein](https://osu.ppy.sh/users/6221637), and ::Down::{ user=4694602 }, this banger of a map will surely resonate endlessly in your head with its catchy chorus.
+World Cup 2023 Semifinals](/wiki/Tournaments/OWC/2023#semifinals) with the help of guest mappers ::Amateurre::{ user=7326908 }, ::allein::{ user=6221637 }, and ::Down::{ user=4694602 }, this banger of a map will surely resonate endlessly in your head with its catchy chorus.

 For the most authentic experience, we highly recommend playing this map on osu!(lazer) ([which you can download here](https://osu.ppy.sh/home/download)) with the *Barrel Roll* mod on!
 To better elaborate, here's a video of seasoned player ::Ekoro::{ user=284905 } demonstrating exactly what we mean: